-Within three months from the date of publication in the Official Journal of the European Union, of the single document referred to in point (d) of Article 94(1), the authorities of a Member State or of a third country, or any natural or legal person residenting or established in a third country and having a legitimate interest and resident or established in a third country, may submit a reasoned statement of objection to the Commission opposing the proposed protection.
+Within three months from the date of publication in the Official Journal of the European Union, of the single document referred to in point (d) of Article 94(1), the authorities of a Member State or of a third country, or any natural or legal person having a legitimate interest and residingent or established in a third country and having a legitimate interest, may submit a reasoned statement of objection to the Commission opposing the proposed protection.
 A statement of objection shall be duly substantiated.